 In this subsection we show how our model performs when calibrated with data from systems of different size and how the parameter posteriors change.
 We answer two overarching, related questions.
 First, how well can the model, calibrated on data from only a small (large) system, describe various measurements from the corresponding larger (smaller) system?
 Second, which parameters show similar constraints, and which show the most difference?
 If we assume the same model---in particular, a hydrodynamic QGP---describes physics for both systems (and that the differences among the two in the initial state, size of the system, etc., are well-described), constraining on data from one system should yield a consistent (though not necessarily precise) description of data from the other.
 It could, of course, be the case that the differences between the systems outside of the hydrodynamic description are not fully captured by the model.
 The conclusions from this comparison, and indeed throughout the paper, are always drawn with that fact in mind.

-We show in Figs.~\ref{fig_AuAu_obs_post_mini} and \ref{fig_dAu_obs_post_mini} illustrative comparisons to a select few measured observables for each of the independent system calibrations (we show a more complete picture of the observable posterior for each calibration in Appendix \ref{observable_posteriors}).
+We show in Figs.~\ref{fig_AuAu_obs_post_mini} and \ref{fig_dAu_obs_post_mini} (using one hundred thousand samples of the respective posteriors and the trained emulator) illustrative comparisons to a select few measured observables for each of the independent system calibrations (we show a more complete picture of the observable posterior for each calibration in Appendix \ref{observable_posteriors}).
 We can see from the top row of Fig.~\ref{fig_AuAu_obs_post_mini} that a model constrained on only the Au-Au data shows a level of consistency with that system's data (top row) similar to the default calibration.
 The predictions it makes for d-Au observables however, are in some cases off the mark, as shown in the bottom row of that figure.
 While the d-Au $v_2$ measurements, both as a function of $\eta$ and $p_T$, and for both PHENIX and STAR, are consistent with predictions, the multiplicity, particularly on the deuteron-going side, is significantly overestimated by the 90\% posterior band.
 This result highlights the necessity of calibrating the model on small system data in order to provide a consistent description of observables in such systems.